johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-30-ts-loader-go/index.md

 Instead I intended to use my GitHub Copilot and Claude licenses.
 What follows is a diary of the port.
 The things I did, what was useful / wasn't, the principles followed etc.

-In fact, let's start there: principles.
-These are my principles, and if you don't like them... well, I have others: (sorry - couldn't help myself)
+In fact, let's start there: principles:

 1. I wanted AI to do most of the work
 2. I reserved the right to not port all features The codebase of `ts-loader` is more than 10 years old, and I was pretty sure we didn't need everything that we'd accreted over the years.